Diagnosis | Treatment | Team Care Advantage | Research | For More Information

 The best treatment plans often depend on balance: a careful combination of medications, physical therapy and sometimes surgery.
 That’s why neurologists, neurosurgeons and physiatrists at the Neurological Institute work in close collaboration to ensure a measured and judicious approach.

-Our physiatry team provides physical medicine and rehabilitation services designed to maximize function so patients can overcome their disabilities and get back to their daily life.
-Our experts also work with their colleagues in nursing, physical therapy, occupational therapy, orthotics and other related disciplines.
+Our physiatry team provides physical medicine and rehabilitation services such as speech or swallow therapies designed to maximize function and help patients overcome their disabilities and get back to their daily life.
+Our experts also work with colleagues in nursing, physical therapy, occupational therapy, orthotics and other related disciplines.

-For patients faced with the progressive threat of ALS (Amyotrophic Lateral Sclerosis, also known as Lou Gehrig’s disease), our specialists focus on symptomatic management.
-They work in tandem with speech, physical and occupational therapists; pulmonologists; nurses and social workers to help patients and their families with this severe condition..
+For patients faced with the progressive threat of ALS (Amyotrophic Lateral Sclerosis, also known as Lou Gehrig’s disease), we have the distinction of offering the only multidisciplinary full-service ALS clinic outside of Chicago.
+Our specialists focus on symptomatic management.
+They work in tandem with speech, physical and occupational therapists; pulmonologists; nurses and social workers to help patients and their families with this severe condition.

 Research Means Patients Have Options